SkylineCommunications/dataminer-docs/connector-help/connector_help/Nagios_Connector.md

 # Nagios Connector

-This DataMiner driver can be used to retrieve status information for all hosts and services available on a Nagios XI platform.
+This DataMiner connector can be used to retrieve status information for all hosts and services available on a Nagios XI platform.

 ## About